bradf83/spa-react-poc/README.md

-This project is me playing around.....again
+This project is me playing around.....again.
+I am currently using a React front end UI with a backend Spring Boot API built using Spring Data REST.
+The notes in this document should pertain mostly to the React portion of my messing around but when evaluating different things I may bleed over into the API side.

 ### Running